 Are You Exercising Too Much?

-In today's society, many people struggle with not exercising enough.
-Getting into the routine of exercising is a difficult thing, I totally get it.
+In today's society, many people struggle with not being active enough.
+Getting into the routine of movement is a difficult thing, I totally get it.
 But I also feel and know there is another side to exercise that no one really discusses.
 And that's exercising too much.

 Why does exercising too much matter?
 How do you know if you are exercising too much?